Lay3rLabs/cw-middleware/README.md

 It may take a while for the backend to startup, recommendation is to leave it up while developing

+If you already have the chains running, then run `task backend:start-wavs` instead of `task backend:start-all`

 ### CLI

 Sometimes it's useful to interact with the contracts after they're deployed with ad-hoc commands.
 Here's some examples: